How Much Does Renters Insurance Cost in New York?

 Jetty Insurance started in 2015, and while reviews online are mostly positive, its ratings are not.

-If you rent your home using Airbnb, Jetty gives you protection against theft.
+If you rent your home using Airbnb, Jetty protects you against theft.

 Jetty Deposit is a service where the insurance acts as a lease co-signer and guarantees security deposits.